ipfs/team-mgmt/meeting-notes/2020/Q2/2020-05-21--design-discussion-subdomains-dns-label-limit.md

   - or maybe we should change the default text representation of ipns keys everywhere in IPFS?
   - .. should this get bubbled up to libp2p?
     - if so, should we update https://github.com/libp2p/specs/blob/master/RFC/0001-text-peerid-cid.md ?
+    - or should we phase out base32 completely, and not use it in any API/CLI UX going forward

 ### Side-discussions